N-HEDGER/MRI_module/MRITOOLS/Nodes/readme.md

 * Lastly, you will be asked for the *threshold gradient* [-1 - +1].
 This determines the vertical gradient of the thresholding.
 Positive values give larger outline at the bottom and negative values give larger outline at the top.
 As a general rule of thumb, this value is almost always negative.
 This is because the reorientation to MNI space is already applied and regardless of cropping, there tends to be more non brain tissue towards the bottom of the volume (because of neck tissue).

-* A new directory will be created in the input directory called *'CONVERTER'* containing the outputs.
+* A new directory will be created in the input directory called *'EXTRACTER'* containing the outputs.

 1. / REORIENTED - Reoriented file